 Malaysia can recover from administrative, financial problems in 3 years: Mahathir

-SERDANG, Malaysia: Malaysia Prime Minister Mahathir Mohamad said on Monday (Mar 25) that the country will recover from its administrative and financial problems left behind by the previous government in three years time.
+SERDANG, Selangor: Malaysia Prime Minister Mahathir Mohamad said on Monday (Mar 25) that the country will recover from its administrative and financial problems left behind by the previous government in three years time.

 The current Pakatan Harapan (PH) has many plans which could overcome those problems, said Mahathir, who was speaking at the Congress of Unions of Employees in Public and Civil Services (Cuepacs) premier assembly.